 Struggling with gender dysphoria can absolutely be serious, too – that’s why we care so much.
 However, gender dysphoria is distinct from “identifying as transgender” – and treatment for gender dysphoria is psychological in nature, not medical.

 What about kids already on puberty blockers or cross-sex hormones?
-What happens to them under the SAFE Act or similar proposals?
+What happens to them under the Help Not Harm or similar proposals?

 Have questions?
 Want to learn more about positive solutions on this issue?
 Check out these resources: